-- (j) Confidentiality.
+(j) Confidentiality.
 A Complaint that has been submitted to the City is hereby deemed confidential until such time as the Complaint is either dismissed or placed on an agenda for consideration by the Board of Ethics in accordance with this Article.
 Clerical and administrative steps shall be taken to identify and manage confidential information in accordance with this Article.
 The confidentiality created by this Article includes the fact that a Complaint was submitted and the contents of that Complaint.
 It shall be a violation of this Article for a City Official to publicly disclose information relating to the filing or processing of a Complaint, except as required for the performance of official duties or as required by law.
 Requests for records pertaining to Complaints shall be responded to in compliance with the State law.
-The limited confidentiality created by this Article is limited in scope and application by the mandates of the Texas Public Information Act, Chapter 552 of the Texas Government Code. - (k) Ex Parte Communications.
-After a Complaint has been filed and during the pendency of a Complaint before the Board of Ethics, it shall be a violation of this Article: - (1) for the Complainant, the Accused, or any person acting on their behalf, to engage or attempt to engage directly or indirectly about the subject matter or merits of a Complaint in ex parte communication with a member of the Board of Ethics or any known witness to the Complaint; or - (2) for a Member of the Board of Ethics, to knowingly allow an ex parte communication about the subject matter or merits of a Complaint, or to communicate about any issue of fact or law relating to the Complaint directly or indirectly with any person other than a Member of the Board of Ethics, the City Auditor's office, the City Attorney's office, or Special Counsel.
+The limited confidentiality created by this Article is limited in scope and application by the mandates of the Texas Public Information Act, Chapter 552 of the Texas Government Code.

+- (k) Ex Parte Communications.
+After a Complaint has been filed and during the pendency of a Complaint before the Board of Ethics, it shall be a violation of this Article: - (1) for the Complainant, the Respondent, or any person acting on their behalf, to engage or attempt to engage directly or indirectly about the subject matter or merits of a Complaint in ex parte communication with a member of the Board of Ethics or any known witness to the Complaint; or - (2) for a Member of the Board of Ethics, to knowingly allow an ex parte communication about the subject matter or merits of a Complaint, or to communicate about any issue of fact or law relating to the Complaint directly or indirectly with any person other than a Member of the Board of Ethics, the City Auditor's office, the City Attorney's office, or Special Counsel. - (1) Retaliation Prohibited.
+After a Complaint has been filed, and during or after the pendency before the Board of Ethics, it shall be a violation of this Article: - (1) For a City Official, Former City Official, or Vendor to directly or indirectly discriminate against, harass, threaten, harm, damage, penalize, or otherwise retaliate against any person who: - (A) Files a complaint regarding an alleged violation of this Article, or - (B) Testifies, assists, or participates in any manner in a proceeding or hearing under this Article. - (2) The outcome of the original ethics complaint shall not be deemed relevant to the complaint of retaliation itself.